Create a Website Account - Manage notification subscriptions, save form progress and more.

 The fee is $396 for the Mayor Position and $288 for the Council Positions.
 This is 3% of the annual salaries for these positions and is the minimum amount required by State law.

-You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form and send it to the Secretary of State's office.
+You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form (DOI) and submit it to the City Clerk's Office before you accept any contributions.

 Report all non-emergency traffic problems to Public Services at 770-460-4660 or to the Police Department at 770-461-4441.
 Report emergencies to 911.